 Broader Impacts of the “First Day Hikes” Initiative

 First Day Hikes, which occur on New Year’s Day in state parks across America, are a nationwide initiative designed to help more people enjoy the benefits of nature-based recreation.
 Despite the rapidly growing popularity of these hikes (in 2016, over 56,000 people across the U.S. attended one of these events), relatively little is known about the hikers themselves and the larger impacts of First Day Hikes on society and the natural environment.
-Our study characterizes the population of First Day Hikers, identifies motivations for hiking, and examines larger impacts of the First Day Hike experience in terms of sustained outdoor recreation participation, health and well-being, environmental stewardship behavior, and overall support for parks.
+Our study, supported by the National Association of State Park Directors, characterized the population of First Day Hikers, identified motivations for hiking, and examined larger impacts of the First Day Hike experience in terms of sustained outdoor recreation participation, health and well-being, environmental stewardship behavior, and overall support for parks.
+(2015-2018)

 Outdoor Recreation & Diversity in Georgia State Parks

-Working with colleagues from the Warnell School of Forestry & Natural Resources at the Univ. of Georgia and the Georgia Department of Natural Resources, we conducted a comprehensive assessment of state park visitation and outdoor recreation behavior across ethnically diverse populations.
+Working with colleagues from the Univ. of Georgia and the Georgia Department of Natural Resources, we conducted a comprehensive assessment of state park visitation and outdoor recreation behavior across ethnically diverse populations.
 We used visitor observations, exit surveys, and on-site and off-site intercept surveys to explore the benefits associated with state park use in Georgia (including park-based physical activity and children’s outdoor experiences) and examine if and how these benefits are enjoyed by visitors from different backgrounds.
-This study led to Dr. Larson’s dissertation, and project outputs helped to identify strategies that should allow state park managers to better serve their increasing diverse clientele.
+Project outputs have helped to identify strategies that allow state park managers to better serve their increasing diverse clientele.
+(2008-2014)

 Children’s Time Outdoors across America

-During two years of graduate school, Dr. Larson worked with colleagues in the U.S. Forest Service to assess trends in children’s time spent outdoors and popular outdoor activities using data from the National Survey on Recreation and the Environment’s (NSRE) Kid Module (which was initiated in 2007).
+Working with colleagues in the U.S. Forest Service, we assessed trends in children’s time spent outdoors and popular outdoor activities using data from the National Survey on Recreation and the Environment’s (NSRE) Kid Module (which was initiated in 2007).
 The study provided a comprehensive baseline for monitoring children’s outdoor recreation over time, identifying potential problems and mitigation strategies that may help to combat the effects of nature-deficit disorder.
+(2009-2011)